harogaston/qr-decoder/README.md

 Three identical finder patterns located in the upper left, upper right and lower left corners.
 Each finder pattern consist of three superimposed concentric squares constructed of 7 x 7 dark modules, 5 x 5 light modules and 3 x 3 dark modules.

 ### Separator
+Is a one-module wide separator around each finder pattern consisting of all light modules.

 ### Timing patterns
+Timing patterns are one-module wide row and column of alternating dark and light modules commencing and ending with a dark module.
+In QR Code the lines run on row and column 6.
+In Micro QR Code they run on row and column 0.

 ### Alignment patterns
+They are only present in QR Code version 2 or higher.
+They consist of superimposed concentric squares of sizes 5 (dark modules), 3 (light modules) and 1 (dark module).
+They are positioned symmetrically on either size of the diagonal and spaced as evenly distribued as possible.

 ### Format information